 Emmy Award-winning digital journalist Michael Harris is considered a top‐shelf network freelancer for such clients as ABC News, CBS News, and VH1/MTV.
 In 2005 he became a regular Contributing Producer of spectacular “Weekend Adventures" and "Weekend Windows” for ABC’s top-rated Good Morning America.
 In December 2010 he was the first U.S. network news producer to secure permission to shoot on “The Forbidden Island” of Ni’ihau, Hawai’i.
 As a Widlife Specialist and General Assignment producer and photojournalist for Good Morning America.
 World News Tonight With Diane Sawyer/David Muir, 20/20, Nightline and other ABC shows.
 Michael has found himself face-to-tace with 10-foot grizzlies in Alaska, 20-foot great white sharks in Mexico, the deadly 2013 Oklahoma tornados - the largest in recorded history - and 100-foot trees ablaze in the biggest wildfires in Washington State history.
-Sadly, he has also been asked to cover several mass shootings in the last two years, including two in one week in October 2014, and a wide range of natural and man-made disasters -- so much so, in fact, that his colleagues at the West Coast Bureau of ABC News sometimes refer to him as "Disaster Boy."
+Sadly, he has also been asked to cover several mass shootings in the last three years, including two in one week in October 2014, and a wide range of natural and man-made disasters -- so much so, in fact, that his colleagues at the West Coast Bureau of ABC News sometimes refer to him as "Disaster Boy."
 As a network photojournaist and storyteller, Michael has an impressive command of a wide range of subject matter - and platforms.
 In 2010 he commuted from Seattle to Silicon Valley every week to produce truly unique content for Yahoo!, at that time the largest internet company in the world, including writing, shooting, editing and directing weekly search trends reports seen by over four million viewers every Friday on ABC World News Now, and on an additional 174 other newscasts reaching approximately 5.2 million people* (per Cision; total estimated "Publicity Value" of $1,698,914 per week).
 Yahoo!
 Trends With Pamela Woon was created and enterprised entirely by Michael, pulling together two of his biggest clients in a content collaboration that preceded the highly publicized 2011 partnership between ABC and Yahoo!

 WILDLIFE SPECIALIST / Adventure Travel